n2diving/weatherme/README.md

 * refactor/cleanup forecast index action to abstract case statement and make search function reusable on other pages

+* ajaxify form submit and clean input on submission

 * cleanup/color images, use inline svg so image color can be customized based on client choice or theme

 * add a weather layer map as the background image